-Finland consumed 86.8 TWh of electricity in 2004, nearly two per cent up on the previous year.
-Cogeneration of heat and power covered 32 per cent of the consumption of electricity, nuclear power nearly 25 per cent, hydro power 17 per cent and coal-based and other conventional condensing power a good 20 per cent.
-Wind power accounted for 0.1 per cent.
-Electricity was imported from Russia to Finland nearly according to the maximum capacity of the import connection and a substantial amount of electricity was exported to the west.
-Net imports of electricity covered 5.6 per cent of electricity consumption.
-The peak demand amounted to 13 570 MW.
-Table 6 shows electricity net production, imports and exports in Finland in 1999-2004.
+Finland consumed 84.9 TWh of electricity in 2005, about 2.5 per cent down on the previous year.
+The decline was due to the six-week paper industry dispute and exceptionally mild weather conditions.
+Cogeneration of heat and power covered 31 per cent of the consumption of electricity, nuclear power nearly 26 per cent, hydro power 16 per cent and coal-based and other conventional condensing power a good 7 per cent.
+Wind power accounted for 0.2 per cent.
+Electricity was imported from Russia to Finland nearly according to the maximum capacity of the import connection.
+Also electricity imports from the west almost reached record levels.
+Net imports of electricity covered 20 per cent of electricity consumption, which was more electricity than ever before.
+Growth in electricity imports and declining exports meant that condensing power production fell to a third of the previous year's level.
+The emissions trading started at the beginning of 2005 has also affected condensing power production.
+In 2005, the quantity of energy produced from coal was low.
+Due to the increase in imported electricity, usage of coal was significantly reduced.
+Carbon dioxide emissions from energy generation from coal, natural gas, peat and oil were some 10 million tonnes, declining on the previous year by approx. 50 percent.
+The peak demand amounted to 13 475 MW.
+Table 6 shows electricity net production, imports and exports in Finland in 1999-2005.